linto-ai/linto-skills-optional/README.md

 Any skill will require an intent to be trigger

 ## Entities
-Entities can be added to increase data about what to do in the skill
+Entities can be added to increase information about the user request